mannie55/Alx_DjangoLearnLab/django_blog/blog/README.md

 ### 1. Manual Testing

-- **Registration**: Verify that new users can register, and their profiles are created.
+- **Registration, Login, Logout**: Verify that users can register, log in, and log out successfully.
-- **Login**: Ensure that users can log in with valid credentials.
+- **Post Management**: Check the creation, editing, and deletion of posts.
+Verify that tags are properly associated with posts.
-- **Logout**: Confirm that users are redirected to the home page after logout and can no longer access restricted pages.
+- **Commenting**: Ensure that comments can be added, edited, and deleted by the author.
-- **Profile Update**: Check that users can update their profile and changes are saved properly.
+- **Tagging**: Confirm that tags are displayed on posts and link to the filtered view.
-- **Comments**: Test viewing, creating, updating, and deleting comments to ensure they function as expected.
+- **Search**: Test the search functionality to ensure it returns relevant posts based on title, content, and tags.

 ### 2. Automated Testing
-Use Django's built-in test framework to create automated tests for each of the authentication and comment management features.
-Focus on edge cases, such as invalid inputs, unauthorized access, or missing data.
+Use Django's test framework to create tests for each feature, including edge cases such as invalid input or unauthorized access.

 ### 3. Security Considerations
-- Ensure that sensitive data (e.g., passwords) is securely handled and never exposed.
+- Ensure sensitive data is handled securely.
-- Confirm that only authenticated users can access restricted content or perform actions like commenting.
+- Confirm that only authenticated users can manage posts and comments.
 - Implement CSRF protection for all forms.
-- Verify that users can only modify or delete their own comments.
+- Ensure that users can only edit or delete their own comments and posts.